 For Further Reading:

-- How to Respond to a Request for a Partial
+- How to respond to a partial manuscript request

 - The Five Stages of Query Grief